erajune/TheUncommonTests/README.md

 project with the capabilities at the top of the file.
 Make sure you have those configurations on your machine, if not just change them in this file.

-The code of the test which has be used for the demo can be found [here](./tests/app.browser.app.spec.js).
+The code of the test which has been used for the demo can be found [here](./tests/app.browser.app.spec.js).

 If you want to run the `app-browser-app`-tests on both devices just run